tenacityteam/tenacity/BUILDING.md

 **Note**: Under MSYS2, be sure to add `-DVCPKG=OFF` to ensure vcpkg does not automatically build dependencies.
 (You should install dependencies from the repos instead).
-You may also wisth to add `-DSBSMS=ON` to enable high-quality stretching as it will be disabled by default.
+You may also wisth to add `-DSBSMS=ON` to enable high-quality stretching with libsbsms, if available, as it will be disabled by default.

 Build Tenacity: